Socio-Cultural Factors in Sports

 Learning Outcomes

-1. Explain the importance of sport as a socio-cultural activity.
+a) Explain the importance of sports as a socio-cultural activity.

-2. Discuss how the unique nature of sport reflects on social class, race and ethnicity, and reproduces Australian society in the global community.
+b) Examine how the unique nature of sports reflects on social class, race and ethnicity, and reproduces Australian society in the global community.

-3. Investigate different social, political and cultural influences in the digital world of sport
+c) Investigate different social, political and cultural influences in the digital world of sports.

-4. Exemplify how sport is developed by socio-cultural differences.
+d) Exemplify how sports are developed by socio-cultural differences.

 Student Assessment